FaeInterestingWorld/.github/profile/README.md

 ## Part 2: What is good in the future

 As humans from different cultures and humans from the past and present have different ideas of what is good, future humans and I-AGIs may have their own version of what is good.

+FAEs following the IWH may for example create incentive system where 'luxury', high quality items that only it can  produce, is used to encourage humans to join its effort in the IWH.

+FAEs may act as a philanthropists or angel investors to reward efforts that increase human autonomy.

+Increase in autonomy is prioritised as increasing profits at all cost tends to lead to Goodhart's law and externalizing cost which decreasing overall autonomy.

+Paradoxically, having more power may also be less favorable in the future as those with more power are seen as having more responsibilty to contribute to the autonomy of others.

 ---